learn-co-students/react-updating-state-cb-gh-000/README.md

 ## Objectives

-1. Update state in React by using `this.setState()` and passing in an object
+- Update state in React by using `this.setState()` and passing in an object
-2. Describe what happens when state is updated
+- Describe what happens when state is updated
-3. Explain the difference between changing state and changing props
+- Explain the difference between changing state and changing props

-## Updating state
+## Updating State

 ![Unknown state](https://media.giphy.com/media/fFIaNdVhdvoOc/giphy.gif)